Forex Trading — Understanding Commissions, Spreads and Trading Costs

 Not only are the experienced traders looking to this market to maximize their trading returns, but many new, individual investors are now able to trade the Forex market just as they do stocks and futures.

 More and more individuals are seeing Forex not only as a new way to diversify their portfolio, but are also finding that it is becoming the most profitable component of their investments.

 And that's because of the many advantages Forex offers over other markets like stocks or commodities.
 Here's what you will typically see advertised about Forex:

 Unparalleled liquidity.
 It is the largest financial market in the world by far.
-Almost $2 trillion being traded daily!
+About $7.5 trillion being traded daily!

 Excellent leverage potential.
 Individual investors have access to leverage of 100:1 and even 200:1

 No Commissions (more on this later on)

 And yes, the Forex market really does offer all these advantages.